Bagels: A Short History

 I found this while searching for basic instructions on microwaving a potato.
 Didn't find it here, only "baked potato soup".
 But here's quite a collection of microwave delights, from almond bark or aubergine noodles, to vindaloo, and zucchini pie.
 Links to over 35,000 recipes, from Recipe Cottage.

 From Big Sur, in the California Mountains, some treasures handed down for generations.
-Includes (for starts) Ambrosia Burgers, Tecate Potato Chowder, Cafe Kevah's Incredible Sticky Buns, and a Three Berry Pie.
+Includes (for starts) Ambrosia Burgers, Lolly's Roast Chicken, and Triple Berry Pie.

 Nutrition and Your Health: Dietary Guidelines for Americans